cinnData/WebScraping/[WEB-02] Introduction to Python.md

 ## Python packages

 Many additional resources have been added to Python in the form of **modules**.
 A module is just a text file containing Python code.
 Modules are grouped in libraries, also called **packages**, because their elements are packed according to some specific rules which allow you to install and call them together.
 Python can be extended by more than 300,000 packages.
-Some big packages, like scikit-learn, are not single modules, but collections of modules, which are then called subpackages.
+Some big packages, like scikit-learn, are not single modules, but collections of modules, which are then called **subpackages**.

 Since the basic Python toolkit (without any package) is quite limited, you will need additional resources for practically everything.
-For instance, suppose that you want to do some math, and calculate the square root of 2.
-You will then **import** the package math, whose resources include the square root and many other mathematical functions.
+For instance, suppose that you want to calculate the square root of 2.
+You will then **import** the package `math`, whose resources include the square root and many other mathematical functions.

 ```
 In [6]: import math
 ```

-Once the package has been imported, all its functions are available.
-You can then apply the function `math.sqrt`.
+Once the package has been imported, its functions are available.
+In this case, the function `math.sqrt` will do the job.
 This notation indicates that `sqrt` is a function of the module `math`.
 In the console, the square root calculation shows up as:

 ```
 In [7]: math.sqrt(2)